awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/dotnet-core-tutorial.md

   C:\users\username\dotnet-core-tutorial> dotnet publish -o site
   ```

-To deploy the application to Elastic Beanstalk, bundle the site archive with a [deployment manifest](dotnet-manifest.md) that tells Elastic Beanstalk how to run it\.
+To deploy the application to Elastic Beanstalk, bundle the site archive with a [deployment manifest](dotnet-manifest.md)\.
+This tells Elastic Beanstalk how to run it\.

 **To create a source bundle**